imihhail/SmallShop/README.md

 4. Run npm start and go to localhost:3030

-5. Admin user is already registered:
+5. Admin user is already registered.
     Username: Admin
     Password: 1234